How to become a Korean Translator?

 Another way to put it is that translation involves changing written texts.
 On the other hand, interpretation focuses on spoken words.
 So, a translator’s role does not overlap with an interpreter’s.

-When a foreigner speaks on official business, you will see an interpreter.
+When a foreigner speaks on official business, an interpreter will be present.
 Sometimes, when the language barrier stops, successful verbal dialogue occurs.

-Interpretation is more complex as one needs to know what someone is saying in their language.
-Then, one must tell everything in a language different from the original speaker’s.
+Interpretation is more complex because one must understand what someone is saying in their language.
+Then, one must convey everything in a language other than the original speaker’s.

-They pay interpreters more than translators because of the job difficulties.
+They pay interpreters more than translators because of the challenges of the job.
 That is because they need accuracy and pro-activeness.

 Types of translation